rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 ## Updating the Renderer Class [](id=updating-the-renderer-class)

-To send the new configuration settings to the Soy template so they can be displayed to the end user, you need to create a new Java class which implements the interface `DDMFormFieldTemplateContextContributor` and modify the existent class `*DDMFormFieldRenderer`.
+To send the new configuration settings to the Soy template so they can be displayed to the end user, create a new Java class that implements the `DDMFormFieldTemplateContextContributor` interface and modify `*DDMFormFieldRenderer`.

-The interface `DDMFormFieldTemplateContextContributor` only has one single method named `getParameters` that gets the new configuration settings, specific for a form field type, and sends for the resources which need them, like the Soy template.
-In order to get these settings, let's create the new class `TimeDDMFormFieldTemplateContextContributor`.
-First of all, create the OSGI component:
+`DDMFormFieldTemplateContextContributor` has one method, `getParameters`.
+It gets the field type's configuration settings, and the `*DDMFormFieldRenderer` makes them available to the rendering template.
+Create a new component class called `TimeDDMFormFieldTemplateContextContributor`:

     @Component(
         immediate = true,